MIGRAINE HEADACHES AND COPPER TOXICITY - A CASE HISTORY

 Copper has an antagonistic relationship with zinc and potassium.
 This may account for low potassium and low zinc as indicators of copper toxicity.

-Mrs. HÕs test revealed four hidden copper indicators - elevated calcium, low zinc, a very low copper level, and a low ratio of sodium to potassium.
+Mrs. H’s first mineral analysis revealed four hidden copper indicators - elevated calcium, low zinc, low copper, and a low ratio of sodium to potassium.

 Mrs. H began an omnivorous diet with adequate protein, plenty of cooked vegetables, low fat and a small amount of unrefined complex carbohydrates such as whole grains and starchy vegetables.
 She avoided refined carbohydrates.

 Adequate protein supports adrenal glandular activity, whereas excessive carbohydrates, especially simple carbohydrates, cause more stress on the adrenal glands.
 Animal protein contains more zinc, whereas vegetarian proteins contain more copper.

 As a result, some animal protein daily is beneficial in these cases.
 Less fat in the diet tends to enhance the metabolic or oxidation rate, which was sluggish in this case.